AkhileshNS/heroku-deploy/README.md

           branch: "YOUR_BRANCH" #OPTIONAL and DEFAULT - 'HEAD' (a.k.a your current branch)
           dontuseforce: false #OPTIONAL and DEFAULT - false
           usedocker: false #OPTIONAL and DEFAULT - false
+          appdir: "" #OPTIONAL and DEFAULT - "".
+This is useful if the api you're deploying is in a subfolder
 ```

 You can if you want pass the heroku_app_name, heroku_email and buildpack through github secrets as well if you want, just make sure that atleast your heroku_api_key is passed via GitHub Secrets.